In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 - Peanut Butter Brownie Smash

-My other guess is that out of those 20+ flavors they sell, maybe a few of them taste bad.
+Theory 2: My other guess is that out of those 20+ flavors they sell a ton of, maybe a few of them just taste bad.
+For evidence, I bought a variety 12-pack directly from Quest, and not all of those won my taste buds over…

 Health Warrior Organic Pumpkin Seed Bars